sabit-shaiholla/sabit-shaiholla/README.md

 # Hi there, I'm Sabit Shaiholla 👋

-I'm a passionate software engineer with a strong focus on systems analysis, optimization, and data analytics.
+I'm a passionate Software Engineer with a strong focus on systems analysis, optimization, and data analytics.
 With a proven track record of leading teams and delivering high-impact projects, I thrive in dynamic and challenging environments.
 Below are some highlights of my key projects and expertise.

 ## 🌟 Projects
 ### [Football Oracle: AI-Powered Player Analytics Tool](https://github.com/sabit-shaiholla/football-oracle)